skhatiri/Aerialist/README.md

   - [Docker](https://docs.docker.com/engine/install/)
   - Python ≥ 3.8
   - Your user should be able to run docker commands without `sudo`. [check here](https://docs.docker.com/engine/install/linux-postinstall/)
+- This has been tested on **Ubuntu and macOS with x86-64 processors**.
+  - You may need to rebuild the docker image if you are using another OS or architecture.

 1. Clone this repository and `cd` into its root directory
 2. `pip3 install -r requiremetns.txt`